kmhabib/fargatedevlab/FargateDevLab.md

 AWS Fargate with Amazon EKS is available in your Region.
 You can continue this lab.

-    * Lets save these into bash_profile
+Lets save these into bash_profile

 `echo "export ACCOUNT_ID=${ACCOUNT_ID}" | tee -a ~/.bash_profile`
 `echo "export AWS_REGION=${AWS_REGION}" | tee -a ~/.bash_profile`
 `aws configure set default.region ${AWS_REGION}`
 `aws configure get default.region`

-    * Validate the IAM role
+Validate the IAM role

 `aws sts get-caller-identity --query Arn | grep fargatedevlab-admin -q && echo "IAM role valid" || echo "IAM role NOT valid"`

-    * Please run this command to generate SSH Key in Cloud9.
+Please run this command to generate SSH Key in Cloud9.
 This key will be used on the worker node instances to allow ssh access if necessary.

 `ssh-keygen`

-        * Press `enter` 3 times to take the default choices
-    * upload the public key to your EC2 region:
+Press `enter` 3 times to take the default choices. upload the public key to your EC2 region:

 `aws ec2 import-key-pair --key-name "fargatedevlab" --public-key-material file://~/.ssh/id_rsa.pub`

-    * [eksctl](https://eksctl.io/) is a tool jointly developed by AWS and [Weaveworks](https://weave.works/) that automates much of the experience of creating EKS clusters.
+[eksctl](https://eksctl.io/) is a tool jointly developed by AWS and [Weaveworks](https://weave.works/) that automates much of the experience of creating EKS clusters.
 Now we will install [**eksctl**](https://eksctl.io/) binary:

 `curl --silent --location "https://github.com/weaveworks/eksctl/releases/latest/download/eksctl_$(uname -s)_amd64.tar.gz" | tar xz -C /tmp`